 The mammalian neocortex underlies many perceptual, cognitive and affective functions.
 It also has a layered structure with conserved circuit elements and connectivity but how this structure leads to function remains a mystery.
 We will use silicon probes spanning cortical layers combined with optogenetic tagging and manipulation to gather high-resolution data about cell-cell communication in the cortex during varying brain states.
 Gathering fundamental information about cortical neuronal cell types, layers and how they transmit information will lead to a fuller picture of how the cortex operates and accomplishes its remarkable achievements.

-Cortical networks during sleep and wake
+Cortical and hippocampal networks during sleep and wake

 Sleep is thought to have homeostatic functions for our brains and has also been shown to mediate memory consolidation.
 Evidence for homeostatic function of sleep is that without sleep our brains malfunction: we remember poorly, our cognition becomes faulty, psychosis can emerge and epileptic patients can have seizures.
 On the other hand during wake we accumulate experience and learn new information and decades of research has shown that memory is actually improved after sleep.